 Start the pump with the bypass valve fully open and the coarse adjust valve completely closed.
 Partially open the coarse adjust valve and slowly close the bypass valve until the desired vacuum is reached.
-Do not reverse direction of bypass valve; this will cause water to back up into the filter holder.
+Do not reverse direction of bypass valve.
 If the desired vacuum is exceeded, either leak check at this higher vacuum or end the leak check as shown below and start over.

-When the leak check is completed, slowly remove the plug from the inlet to the probe, and then turn off the vacuum pump.
-This prevents the water in the impingers from being forced backward and silica gel from being entrained.

-Perform a leak check of the Pitot lines.
-(See Method 2.1).
+When the leak check is completed, slowly remove the plug from the inlet to the probe nozzle and immediately turn off the vacuum pump.
+This prevents water from being forced backward and keeps silica gel from being entrained backward.
+Perform leak check of Pitot lines (see Method 2.1).

-2.6.2 Leak Check During Sampling Run
+2.6.2 Leak Check During Sample Run